 Among adults, HCC is the most common type of liver cancer.
 Risk factors for liver cancer include alcohol abuse, cirrhosis, and hepatitis B or C.

 There are quite a few methods of treating HCC.
-Surgical resection and liver transplant are with the best survival.
+Surgical resection and liver transplant are

 As with most types of cancer, your treatment plan will likely involve a combination of several treatments.
 Your doctor will make recommendations based on:

 - the size, location, and number of tumors

 - how well your liver is functioning

 - whether or not this is a recurrence of previous liver cancer

 Targeted drugs are used to focus on the cells that are involved in the growth and development of cancer.

 One targeted treatment for liver cancer is sorafenib (Nexavar).
 This drug has two functions.
 It blocks tumors from forming new blood vessels, which tumors need to grow.
 It also targets certain proteins on cancer cells that fuel growth.
 Sorafenib is a pill you can take twice a day.

 Regorafenib (Stivarga) works in a similar way.
 It’s usually the next step when sorafenib has stopped working.
 It’s a pill you take once a day.